bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s give that a try.
-I\'m going to pass in here my event object.
-Then in here, instead of using my quotes, I\'m going to use the tick marks and say the event.which key was pressed.
-An event.which is a variable so I\'m going to put a dollar sign then a curly brace and then a curly brace.
+Let&apos;s give that a try.
+I&apos;m going to pass in here my event object.
+Then in here, instead of using my quotes, I&apos;m going to use the tick marks and say the event.which key was pressed.
+An event.which is a variable so I&apos;m going to put a dollar sign then a curly brace and then a curly brace.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->